silent-code/RoboND-Kinematics-Project/writeup_template.md

 ### Project Implementation

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.
+#### 1. To complete the project I filled in the `IK_server.py` file with the forward and inverse kinematic code we implemented in the IK_debug.py python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
+The code has been shown to guide the robot to successfully complete 8/10 pick and place cycles.

-Here I'll talk about the code, what techniques I used, what worked and why, where the implementation might fail and how I might improve it if I were going to pursue this project further.